ManicEuphoria/raycast_mem_monitor/README.md

 - Automatically restarts Raycast when memory exceeds threshold

-- Sends macOS system notifications on restart
+- Sends macOS system notifications on restart (optional if IBM Notifier is installed)

 - Writes detailed logs for each check